f5devcentral/f5xc-backup-restore-utils/README.md

 [Example Output](#example-output)

 > [!IMPORTANT]
-> The following configuration objects from F5 Distributed Cloud are supported for backup and restore functions only:
+> The script in this repository will support the following configuration objects from F5 Distributed Cloud for backup and restore functions:
 >
 > - HTTP Load Balancer
 > - TCP Load Balancer